ibm-cloud-docs/event-notifications/en-destination-cloud-object-storage.md

 You can test a {{site.data.keyword.cos_full_notm}} destination in the options menu that is provided against the destination.
 You can effortlessly test a destination, whether the provided configuration is correct or not with a single click.

 For more information on testing a destination, see [Testing destinations](/docs/event-notifications?topic=event-notifications-en-test-destination).

+## {{site.data.keyword.cos_full_notm}} retry policy
+{: #en-cos-retry}

+When sending notifications to {{site.data.keyword.cos_full_notm}}, issues such as network errors and application glitches can cause the requests to fail. {{site.data.keyword.en_short}} automatically retries failed requests to provide resiliency.

+For detailed information about retry behavior, including retry attempts, delays, and timeout values, see [Retry policy for destinations](/docs/event-notifications?topic=event-notifications-en-destination#en-destination-retry-policy).